NJ activists in Lambertville have persuaded the council to create a model pro-cannabis law after they almost passed a ban.

 Entrepreneur Jesse Villars of Baked by the River was a leader among those seeking to reverse the proposed ban.
 She worked with other local activists who stopped Lambertville, NJ, from passing a ban.

-“Myself and a few other Lambertville residents have actually written up a pro-cannabis draft ordinance which we’ve sent to the city council for consideration,” Villars said.
+“Myself and a few other Lambertville residents have actually written up a pro-cannabis draft ordinance which we’ve sent to the city council for consideration,” Villars explained.

-The group she is worked to draft a pro-cannabis ordinance, based on the Hackettstown in Warren County’s law, and turned it into the council.
+The group is working to draft a pro-cannabis ordinance, based on the Hackettstown in Warren County’s law.
+They plan to send it to the council so they can pass a similar version.

 Butler, NJ, in Morris County, is also in favor of a cannabis dispensary in town and has drafted a pro-cannabis ordinance.

-“We can’t afford to wait for another year or two,” she lamented.
+“We can’t afford to wait for another year or two,” Villars lamented.

-“It was an incredible example of how our local representatives really took to heart what the town wanted and then went with that,” Villars said.
+“It was an incredible example of how our local representatives really took to heart what the town wanted and then went with that,” she explained.
 “I cried tears of happiness last night.”

 The Council will now take up the task of passing a model ordinance before the August 21st deadline.